 POS paper rolls are very easy to use.
 Everything about them had you as a business owner in mind, the type of paper used, the manufacturing process and packaging once delivered.
 All you need to make use of these paper rolls is a computer and a thermal printer.
 Your computer or terminal has to be programmed with an operating system exclusive to you, connected to the printer and the paper roll inserted correctly you are ready to make your transactions.
 This system can be used by everyone after a very short training.

 When using a system, you eliminate chances of embezzlement.
-This is what I mean, traditional pre-printed receipt books opened up a loop hole in billing customers.
+This is what I mean, traditional pre-printed receipt books opened up a loophole in billing customers.
 A rogue sales representative could easily acquire a separate receipt book, charge a customer higher than what should be charged.
 The customer will get the overstated receipt and the company gets the receipt with the correct price, leaving the sales representative with extra money at the expense of your business.
 Automating your POS system completely makes your operation transparent.
-There is no way a sales representative can print out two receipts and in any case all sales are captured and stored in a database.
+There is no way a sales representative can print out two receipts and in any case, all sales are captured and stored in a database.
 At the end of the day, everyone is responsible for their sales accounts.
 As a business owner, the ability to track and verify all sales made ensures you reap the most from your business.
 Irrespective of the initial costs that may come with such a system, it is wise to invest for the long term streamlining of your business operations.

 POS paper rolls come in a variety of specifications.
 Being a paper roll manufacturer, we can easily customize the paper roll to meet your specific needs.
 Thermal paper rolls are commonly used in point of sales.
-These are the specifications that are used to differentiate paper rolls:
+These are the specifications that are used to differentiate between paper rolls:

 - Paper roll size – there are several sizes of paper roll that you can use from the smallest of 32mm to the largest 80mm.
 Your size choice depends on your use.
-For example, the 80mm paper roll will be suitable for a supermarket because a lot of information needs to fit in it.
+For example, the 80mm paper roll will be suitable for a supermarket because a lot of information needs to fit into it.
 The sizes are also standardized.

 - Color – you can choose from a white, pink or canary colored paper roll.
 However, white colored paper rolls are commonly used across industries.